Trading Standards Service

 What we can't do

-Investigate every complaint we receive
+We cannot investigate every complaint we receive.

 We are not able to investigate or take action on all matters reported to us.
-Limited resources make it essential for us to prioritise, tackling the issues which cause the most detriment to Northern Ireland businesses and consumers:
+Limited resources make it essential for us to prioritise, tackling the issues which cause the most detriment to Northern Ireland businesses and consumers.

-Obtain redress on your behalf
+We cannot obtain redress on your behalf

-After you have reported a matter to Consumerline we will only make contact with you if we need further information or cooperation.
+After you have reported a matter to Consumerline or Businessline we will only make contact with you if we need further information or cooperation.
 We will only provide feedback if formal action has been taken to deal with the matter you reported – such as the case being taken to court.
-Even if Trading Standards doesn't contact you, we might use your evidence to take action against the business in the future.
-For example, if other people make complaints about the same business.

 Trading Standards will endeavour to keep you up to date with what is happening but it is not always possible to do this.
 This is not because we don’t want to tell you about the outcome of case, it is because the law, in most cases, does not allow us to do this or it may interfere with our operations activities.